 Depending on the bank, losing a correspondent account can be the equivalent of having your account frozen.
 That is, until they can find another correspondent.

 As we’ve said, easy offshore bank account opening is still an option.
 There are countries around the world that do not force their banks to comply with international standards.
 These same countries have likely opted out of international information sharing agreements.
 Though, as we’ve expressed in other articles it’s only a matter of time until they sign on.

 But if you are not willing to expose yourself and your money to the risks outlined above, what are your options?

 Well, opening an account doesn’t actually need to be that hard.
 There are a few key things that you need to know in order to open an account: your client profile, your desired services, and the banks that match your needs.

 From there, it’s a matter of approaching the right banks, using the right account opening strategies, and presenting yourself as an attractive client to the bank.

-These topics and more are all address in our private, members-only community.
+These topics and more are all addressed in GlobalBanks IQ, our dedicated international banking intelligence platform.

 GlobalBanks IQ gives you everything you need to start finding and opening accounts for you or your business today.

 When you join GlobalBanks IQ, you immediately unlock the GlobalBanks Database of international banks — home to 250+ banks in 50+ countries.

 And, you get access to our library of premium (members-only) reports, including proven account opening strategies, country-specific banking options, and lists of banks for specific client types.